ChrisPenner/rasa/README.md

 Here are some features of that API:

-### Event Hook System
+### Event Listener System

 All actions in the editor are triggered via an event/listener system.
 Extensions may subscribe to events from the editor, or from another extension and perform an action in response.
-The Event which triggered the hook is available as an argument).
+The Event which triggered the listener is available as an argument).
 Extensions may also dispatch any kind of event at any time which other extensions may listen for.